keygen-sh/example-csharp-cryptographic-license-files/README.md

 dotnet run
 ```

-You should see log output indicating the current license key is valid:
+You should see log output indicating the current license file is valid as well
+as its decrypted contents:

 ```
 License file is valid!
 Decrypting...